 After graduating from the University of Oregon and Columbia Law School, where he was an Articles Editor of the Law Review, Bollinger served as law clerk for Judge Wilfred Feinberg on the United States Court of Appeals for the Second Circuit and for Chief Justice Warren Burger on the United States Supreme Court.
 He joined the University of Michigan Law School faculty in 1973.

 Bollinger was born in Santa Rosa, California, and raised there and in Baker, Oregon.
-He is married to artist Jean Magnano Bollinger, and they have two children and one grandchild.
+He is married to artist Jean Magnano Bollinger, and they have two children and five grandchildren.